-In the spirit of infinite flexibility, even Trello’s privacy settings can be tweaked to instantly transform your board depending on your unique workflow.
+In the spirit of infinite flexibility, even Trello’s privacy settings can be tweaked to instantly transform and secure your board depending on your unique workflow.

-When you are creating a new board in Trello, there are two possible default privacy settings.
+When you are creating a new board in Trello, there are two possible default privacy settings within the app.
 If you are creating a personal board that isn’t housed within a team then the board default is Private, and only you and anyone you add to the board can see it.

 If you are creating a board that is housed within a Team, then the default setting is Team Visible.
-A team, by the way, is a grouping of Trello boards and people often associated with a company, department, or even your family.
+A team in Trello, by the way, is a grouping of Trello boards and people often associated with a company, department, or even your family.

 - If a board is Team Visible it means any members of that team can view, join, and edit cards.